Skill Blitz Sale-mobile

 It is a graphical description of workflow steps.
 So it can describe the steps of any process through graphical symbols which are connected to each other by paths that represent the direction of the workflow.
 The symbols can be circles, rectangles, diamonds or any other shapes which must be predefined to make the flowchart easy for understanding.

 We begin the flowchart by the start node, which is often represented as a circle shape.
 Then we represent each action or step we do by a rectangle shape.
 When we want to make a decision or a test that will give more than one result, each result will direct us to a different path with a different action.
 Flowcharts are very useful when we want to make a correction for any process.
 It helps us eliminate redundancy and unuseful work steps.
-Also, it is very useful when we use it for creating the project statement of work.
+Additionally, they are highly beneficial when creating the project statement of work, especially when combined with project quality management tools that ensure the process adheres to quality standards.

 2. Pareto Diagram